Share

 Why Web Aesthetics Matter

-“Attractive things work better.”
-Right?
-The testing of this claim began in Japan in 1995 when researchers Kurosu and Kashimura conducted a study to see which would be easier to use: an “attractively” designed ATM or an “unattractively” designed one.
+“Attractive things work better,” Right?
+This claim was tested in Japan in 1995 when researchers Kurosu and Kashimura conducted a study to see which would be easier to use: an “attractively” designed ATM or an “unattractively” designed one.
+Guess which won?

 Norman concluded that human emotions affect the decision-making process.
-When we view something that is appealing or well designed, it triggers a positive response that “broadens our thought processes and facilitates creative learning.”
+Viewing something appealing or well-designed triggers a positive response that “broadens our thought processes and facilitates creative learning.”

 Practical Ways to Choose a Web Aesthetic

-When you hear (or read) the word “aesthetic”, you may already have something in mind – perhaps a favorite website or logo or even a poster that sticks out to you.
+When you hear (or read) the word “aesthetic,” you may already have something in mind—perhaps a favorite website, logo, or poster that stands out to you.

 Or you might be drawing a blank.
 Either way, it’s clear now that implementing a visually appealing aesthetic is vital to the success of your site.
 Here are some practical suggestions to help you find an aesthetic: